SlamChillz/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 	- This prints outgoing packets from your device in plain text
 - Open terminal2 and run the given script `./user_authenticating_into_server`
 	- At the end of this script execution, analyse terminal1 to find the `[base64 encoded user password]`
-- Using the base64 terminal command of the web application GUI, decode the base64 string to get the password.
+- Using the linux base64 terminal command or the web application GUI, decode the base64 string to get the password.

 ## Dictionary attack